datanav/docs/tutorial-collect-source-systems.rst

     .. dropdown:: What does a system as a pipe source provide?

-          It provides streams of entities as input to the pipe they are connected to.
+          It provides streams of entities as input to the pipes they are connected to.

     .. dropdown:: Can systems as a pipe source provide entities with any shape?